By William Van Zyl (published 9 June 2024)

 A goldsmith prepares the gold to be melted in the fiery furnace.

 The extravagant plans of a unique chest lay on the goldsmith’s bench.
 He worked tirelessly—smoke billowed from his tented outdoor workshop.
 He melted gold in a large crucible over a blazing fire.
 The intense heat caused sweat on his brow, showcasing his physical endurance.
 With a swift motion, he wiped away the sweat while maintaining his focus.
-His well-worn leather apron hung heavily around his neck, bearing burn scars and traces of extensive labor, symbolizing his years of steadfast dedication to his craft.
+His well-worn leather apron hung heavily around his neck, bearing burn scars and traces of extensive labour, symbolising his years of steadfast dedication to his craft.

 The goldsmith pumped the bellows, coaxing the flames to a fierce glow.
 The fire flared up in response to his command.
 The tools of his trade—chisels, hammers, and tongs—lay organised on a table behind him.
 As the gold melted into a molten pool, the goldsmith’s keen and focused eyes monitored the process with almost reverent attention.
 His mind was fully absorbed in the task at hand.